-Water conservation and quality
+Water Conservation and Quality

 Water is a particularly scarce resource in the Denver region and the western United States, and a key consideration in planning for future growth and development.
-Metro Vision, the Denver region's long-range plan for growth includes a water conservation element.
+Metro Vision, the Denver region's long- range plan for growth includes a water conservation element.
 The element calls on the region to maximize the wise use of limited water resources through efficient land development and other strategies and establishes a goal to reduce regional per capita water consumption.
 DRCOG supports federal policies and investments that contribute to local and regional water conservation efforts, including:

 - Addressing water quality through an integrated approach that ties together the management of point sources, nonpoint sources and stormwater through the involvement of the various stakeholders. - Maintain and strengthen the regional planning process as the key component of the watershed approach.
-Increase the planning funds provided under Clean Water Act Section 604(b) to
+Increase the planning funds provided under section 604(b) to assist responsible parties in meeting the expanding responsibilities that accompany implementation of a watershed planning and management approach.

-- assist responsible parties in meeting the expanding responsibilities that accompany implementation of a watershed planning and management approach. - Increase funding for infrastructure investment, including U.S. Environmental Protection Agency, Bureau of Reclamation and U.S. Army Corps of Engineers programs, as well as the provision of greater flexibility of these funds will allow states and local governments to determine the best use, according to local prioritization of needs. - Legislation, including funding, encouraging federal, state, tribal and local governments, as well as mining companies and nonprofit groups that have no prior ownership or responsibility for an abandoned mine, to clean up an abandoned or inactive mining site by granting them liability protections under several environmental statutes, including the Clean Water Act.
+- Increase funding for infrastructure investment, including EPA, Reclamation and U.S. Army Corps of Engineers programs, as well as the provision of greater flexibility of these funds will allow states and local governments to determine the best use, according to local prioritization of needs. - Legislation, including funding, encouraging federal, state, tribal and local governments, as well as mining companies and nonprofit groups that have no prior ownership or responsibility for an abandoned mine, to clean up an abandoned or inactive mining site by granting them liability protections under several environmental statutes, including the Clean Water Act.